-eVTOL (electric vertical takeoff and landing stocks represent one of the fastest growing industries in the future.
-Morgan Stanley estimates the eVTOL industry will reach $1.5 trillion as we explore urban air travel to reduce traffic and open up a brand new wave of intracity travel.
+eVTOL (electric vertical takeoff and landing) stocks represent one of the fastest-growing industries in the future.
+Morgan Stanley estimates the eVTOL industry will reach $1.5 trillion by 2040 as we explore urban air travel to reduce traffic and open up a brand new wave of intracity travel.

-Right now, investing in eVTOL stocks is like buying Tesla stock several years ago.
-Nobody is talking about this industry but so many people will began traveling from city to city via short distance electric helicopters and airplanes in the future.
+Investing in eVTOL stocks is like buying Tesla stock several years ago.
+Nobody is talking about this industry but so many people will begin traveling from city to city via short-distance electric helicopters and airplanes in the future.

 Why Invest in eVTOL stocks?

-Of course, the eVTOL industry will be huge but I'll provide a list of strong reasons to invest in the eVTOL industry:
+I predict the eVTOL industry will be huge and will provide a list of strong reasons to invest in the eVTOL industry:

-- Urban air travel will reduce traffic in major cities and allow passengers to reach destinations in much short periods
+- Urban air travel will reduce traffic in major cities and allow passengers to reach destinations in much shorter periods.

-- eVTOL stocks are mostly priced near initial SPAC pricing levels of $10, meaning investors are getting in at the lowest price possible
+- eVTOL stocks are mostly priced below initial SPAC pricing levels of $10, meaning investors are getting in at the lowest price possible.

 - EV stocks soared in 2020 but many investors missed the EV boom.
 The eVTOL boom is inevitable so this is your 2nd chance to cash in on the electric transportation industry.